 The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

-It is mid-priced among all of the Vitamix blenders with a very simple variable speed dial on the motor base and very a powerful motor to do just about any blending job that you would want to do in a Vitamix.
+It is mid-priced among all of the Vitamix models with a very simple variable speed dial on the motor base and a very powerful motor that can do just about any blending job that you would want to do in a Vitamix.

-The Vitamix 5200 blender is very simple to use.
-As you can see in the image above it has a control panel without any timers, attachments, digital displays, or pre-set modes.
-If you don’t need any of those things then the 5200 could be a good fit for you.
-Read on to find out in detail what this blender can do and how it does it.
+The Vitamix 5200 is very easy to use.
+As you can see in the image above it has a control panel without any timers, attachments, digital displays, pre-set modes, or switches.
+If you don’t need any of those things but still want a powerful motor with classic Vitamix blending blades and blending action, then the 5200 could be a good fit for you.
+Read on to find out in detail what this blender can do, how it compares to other blenders, what you can do with it and how it works and even some different available colors and an optional container option.

-You can use the table of contents below to go to any part of this review that you need to know right now.
-Otherwise, ignore the table of contents and just keep reading.
+You can use the table of contents below to go to any part of this review that you need to know right now like warranty information to answer specific questions that you may have about the 5200.
+Otherwise, ignore the table of contents and just keep reading, and note that you can click on the highlighted “hide” function to turn the table of contents off if you prefer.

 New Kitchen Life is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Vitamix is a privately owned US-based company that’s been owned by the Barnard family since 1921 when it started in kitchen appliances.
-Vitamix products are made in the United States in Olmsted Township, Ohio, and has been based there since 1946, That’s a long time for one family operation in one place!
+Vitamix is a privately owned US-based company that’s been owned by the Barnard family since the beginning in 1921.
+Vitamix products are made in the United States in Olmsted Township, Ohio, and have been based there since 1946, That’s a long time for one family operation in one place!

-Company founder William Grover Barnard introduced the blender to the company’s product line of kitchen appliances in 1937 emphasizing the health benefits of whole good nutrition from early versions of smoothies.
+Company founder William Grover Barnard introduced the blender to the company’s product line in 1937 emphasizing the health benefits of whole good nutrition from early versions of smoothies.

 William’s son Bill is credited as the inspiration for creating the nation’s first infomercial when he suggested that his father pitch their products on television in 1949.

-Vitamix has continued to grow since then by pioneering new ways to use its products to make soup and ice cream, knead dough, and grind grain.
-Vitamix has long been an original in the use and design of consumer blenders and is a remarkable testament that it has remained focused on blending and blending only for such a long time
+Vitamix has continued to grow since then by pioneering new ways to use its products to make soup, knead dough, and grind grain.
+Vitamix has long been an original in the use and design of consumer blenders and is a remarkable testament that it has remained focused on blending and blending only for such a long time.

-The company is now led by Dr. Jodi Berg, the great-granddaughter of William Barnard, and making her the fourth generation of the Barnard family to lead the company.
+The company is now led by Dr. Jodi Berg, the great-granddaughter of William Barnard, which makes her the fourth generation of the Barnard family to lead the company.
+Dr. Berg has been CEO of Vitamix since 2011.

-The Vitamix 5200 is one of Vitamix’s classic models like the more expensive Vitamix 750, which we also reviewed in detail here or the Vitamix A3500 reviewed here.
-We also looked at the less expensive Vitamix Explorian E310 model here, the Vitamix Explorian E320 model here, and other Vitamix products and other brands in this article.
+We review the Vitamix 750 in detail here and the Vitamix A3500 reviewed here.
+The Vitamix 5200 and these other two models are all part of Vitamix’s classic Vitamix blenders.
+We also review lower priced Vitamix models like the Explorian E310 model here, the Vitamix Explorian E320 model here, and other Vitamix models and other brands in this article.

 Vitamix designs its products with powerful motors to make a lot of things you might not expect to do in a blender, and more easily do other things that you already take for granted.